Capgemini/Apollo-ELK/README.md

 # Apollo-ELK
-ELK stack running in standalone mode with docker, weave and consul
+ELK stack running in standalone mode with docker compose